andrie/mailmerge/README.md

 Mail merge from R using markdown documents and gmail.

-  - Parsing markdown documents as the body of email
+  - Parse markdown documents as the body of email
   - Using the `yaml` header to specify the subject line of the email
   - Using `glue` to replace `{}` tags
   - Preview the email in the RStudio viewer pane